 The ten most challenged titles, along with reasons cited for censoring the books, are featured in the video posted below.
-Click here to view the video on YouTube.
+Click here to view the video on the IRC's Kaltura site.

 "Banned Books Week is an annual event celebrating the freedom to read.
 Typically held during the last week of September, it highlights the value of free and open access to information.
 Banned Books Week brings together the entire book community –- librarians, booksellers, publishers, journalists, teachers, and readers of all types –- in shared support of the freedom to seek and to express ideas, even those some consider unorthodox or unpopular" (ALA, Banned Books Week, 2024).